 Powell CDC will help teach you:

-The Family Recovery Program meets on Tuesday and Thursday from 5:30 to 8:30 p.m. for twelve sessions.
-Families will congregate for an educational group and then split up into small support groups.
+The Family Recovery Program meets on Tuesday and Thursday from 5:30 to 7:30 p.m. for twelve sessions.
+Families come together for an educational group and then split up into small support groups.
 Individual and family therapy sessions are available as well.

 Most people do not realize that addictions are a family disease.
-Yes, there may only be one person using but it affects the entire family in negative ways.
-So, it is not just the alcoholic or the addict's problem, it becomes a problem for each individual in the family.
+There may only be one person using but it affects the entire family in negative ways.
+So, it is not just the alcoholic's or the addict's problem, it becomes a problem for each individual in the family.
 Powell CDC is here to educate and support you.